EFFECTIVE DATE: May 05, 2022

 Your Rights to Your Personal Information

 California residents have the right to request that We (i) provide you with access to the Personal Information that we hold about you, (ii) correct your Personal Information, (iii) delete your Personal Information, and (iv) cease or restrict disclosures or sales of your Personal Information to third parties.
-You also have a right against discrimination for exercising any of these rights, which We are committed to upholding and honoring at all times.
+You also have a right against discrimination for exercising any of these rights, which We are committed to upholding and honouring at all times.

-Categories of Data that We Hold about You
+Categories of Data that We Hold About You